pantelis/aiml-common/lectures/classification/covid19-antibody-test/_index.md

 To plan "back to work" actions at the state level, one of the  metrics you need to estimate is the probability of a patient having antibodies given a positive $s$ test result.
 This is the probability $p(antibody | s=+)$.

 1. The facility is in a town where 1% of subjects have antibodies (and therefore 99% do not).
 2. The [test kits are from a vendor](https://www.evaluate.com/vantage/articles/analysis/spotlight/covid-19-antibody-tests-face-very-specific-problem) and have the following characteristics: 80% of antibody test kits detect antibodies when they are present (and therefore 20% miss it).
 9.6% of test kits detect antibodies when they are not there (and therefore 90.4% correctly return a negative result).
+Some vendors quote [these](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) metrics.

 This is a classic application of the Bayes theorem: